 The standard measurement for resistance to slipping is called Coefficient of Friction, or COF for short.
 Even today, there is no definitive way to say ‘if a tile has a COF of such and such, you won’t slip on it.’
 There are just too many variables such as what contaminants may be on the tile, what kind of shoes (if any) you are wearing, how fast you are going, etc. We publish COF ratings as a general guideline, but if you are planning to use tile (or stone) outdoors, you must keep in mind that these numbers are only one small piece of the big picture.

 Ultimately, it is up to each customer and their installer to decide if the tile they select is a good fit for their outdoor installation.
 A tile that is under a porch roof and sheltered from the elements will pose less slipping potential than one that is outside, uncovered, and subject to standing water, ice, and snow.
 Due to the inherent properties of tile, no one can guarantee that tile will never be slippery, particularly if exposed to the elements and not properly maintained.
 We do our best to educate our customers, and their installers, on the benefits and potential issues with tile.
-As a service to our customers, we make the following general recommendations about which tiles will work in which situations:
+As a service to our customers, we make the following general recommendations:

 Can be used outdoors with some exposure to the elements.
 To minimize slip hazards, care must be exercised in keeping the tile clean and free of debris:

 Customers wishing to install tile, or any hard surface, in outdoor applications must take special care to select the right materials, and should recognize the additional maintenance requirements necessary to ensure safety and performance of the surface.
 Please consult with your authorized Florida Tile dealer and a qualified installer to ensure the tile you select will meet your needs.